Hint: It’s not for the money.

 They’re not wrong.
 It’s pretty much true that, as Malcolm Gladwell popularized in his book “Outliers”, 10,000 hours of practice can make you an expert in anything.

 Then I realized that I’m not going to chase those dollars.
 I can’t, even though I confess that sometimes I wish I could.

 Because, while it works for some people, it won’t work for me.
 Reverse engineering a higher payout is not why it write and it's not why I publish.

-No one will read my work if I reverse engineer to try to please the fat part of the bell curve.
+No one will read my work if I try to please the fat part of the bell curve.

 So what gives?
 Why do I do it?

 I ask myself that question all the damn time.